 Scuba Diving between the tectonic plates in Silfra, Iceland

-One of the most iconic adventure sports in Europe and most beautiful diving locations in the world has to be the Silfra Dive in Iceland.
+One of the most iconic adventure sports in Europe and the most beautiful diving locations in the world has to be the Silfra Dive in Iceland.
+In terms of extreme sports, Europe only has one place to swim between the tectonic plates, and it’s here!

 You can also snorkel here and see the fissure from above.
 Whichever one you do, it’s very cold.
 The water was about 2degress when I did it, and the outside air was -10!

-This is one of the most extreme sports I have ever done, everything about it is something to marvel at and if you are visiting Iceland, this is well worthy of braving the cold and doing it.
+This is one of the most extreme sports I have ever done, everything about it is something to marvel at and if you are visiting Iceland, this is well worth braving the cold and doing it.

 Surfing in Lisbon, Portugal